-Step Six: Your podcast is up!
+Step 6: Your podcast is now available!

 Great, now your podcast is up and you can search for it in the Apple Podcasts app.

-You will be able to listen to your first episode and even share it !
+You will be able to listen to your first episode and even share it!
 You can even submit it to social media (like Facebook or Twitter) and ask friends for reviews.